austinmshearin/ElasticKibanaLab/README.md

 # ElasticKibanaLab
-Experimentation with ElasticSearch and Kibana
+The ElasticKibanaLab is for experimenting with ElasticSearch and Kibana utilizing containers to host both services